Adviser Professional Development

-FCCLA’s monthly webinar series is designed to provide valuable information and resources to FCCLA Advisers from the comfort of your computer.
+FCCLA’s monthly webinar series is designed to provide valuable information and resources to FCCLA advisers from the comfort of your computer.
 Webinars take place every month.
 Each webinar will be recorded and saved to the FCCLA portal.

-The fall 2019 webinar series schedule includes:
+The Winter/Spring 2020 webinar series schedule includes:

 Register for chapter adviser webinars by clicking the name of the individual webinar or by emailing firstname.lastname@example.org.

 Adviser Academy is a five-track certificate program open to any adviser with fewer than five years of experience including recent university graduates.
 Adviser Academy is comprised of four professional development tracks held during the FCCLA National Leadership Conference and one track completed at the state level within one year.
 Graduates from Adviser Academy are recognized at the National Leadership Conference and will receive an FCCLA certificate of completion as well as CEUs for NLC attendance.

 - Download the Adviser Academy brochure for complete details.